top of page

 • The respect of realtors, attorneys, and sellers across the country.

-For our Realtor partners you can still earn your full commission and give your clients the fastest, most competitive sales process available — but only if you choose the right auction partner.
+For our Realtor partners, you can still earn your full commission and give your clients the fastest, most competitive sales process available — but only if you choose the right auction partner.
+Don’t gamble your listing.
+Partner with a pro.

-For our attorney partners - protect your client’s best interest with an auction process that’s fast, transparent, and proven to deliver results.
-Partner with Jay Cash, The Auctioneer — trusted by attorneys across the region to handle complex sales with professionalism and precision
+For our attorney partners, protect your client’s best interest with an auction process that’s fast, transparent, and proven to deliver results.
+Partner with Jay Cash, The Auctioneer — trusted by attorneys across the region to handle complex sales with professionalism and precision.

-For our sellers - Don’t let your property sit.
-Create urgency, attract serious buyers, and get it SOLD with Jay Cash, The Auctioneer — the trusted choice for sellers who want results
+For our sellers, don’t let your property sit.
+Create urgency, attract serious buyers, and get it SOLD with Jay Cash, The Auctioneer — the trusted choice for sellers who want results.

 Jay Cash – The Auctioneer📞 (615) 785-8982🌐 JamesRCash.com